-Before you make your purchasing decision, let’s dig into the nitty-gritty of product life cycle, so you will have a better idea on how to find products that are growing in popularity to help you generate more revenues in 2019.
+Before you make your purchasing decision, let’s dig into the nitty-gritty of product life cycle, so you will have a better idea on how to find products that are growing in popularity to help you generate more revenues.

 When a new product is brought into the market, it is unknown to most buyers.
 Even though there is no review or rating, the product faces hardly any competition.
 In order to quickly create a demand for a new product, sellers can set the price lower than competitors, or offer a reduced introductory price for a limited time to attract customers and generate some word of mouth.
 However, pricing your products too low will not only hurt profits, but also it will lead buyers to undervalue your products, or even suspect that you are selling counterfeit goods.

 As the number of your product reviews increases steadily, the sales volume of your new product is also on the rise.
 Sellers can increase selling price gradually due to growing market demand.
 On the other hand, your potential competitors are also aware of your product and have started selling it.
 So you create added value to your products, such as providing should good customer service to achieve a higher customer retention rate at this stage.

 In maturity stage, growth slows down and eventually stabilizes.
 Price wars and sales promotion become common due to intense competition.
 Sellers should know how to differentiate themselves and emphasize their unique selling points to eliminate competition for increasing or maintaining market shares.

-It happens to any kinds of products that slowly enter a recession after they have been in the market for a while, it slowly enters a recession.
+It happens to any kind of product.
+After the product has been in the market for a while, it slowly enters a recession.
 When shoppers start showing little interest in a product, the sales would start to decline.
 Sellers will usually devise some promotions such as a discount, free shopping, or bundle sales to keep products in decline stage as attractive as possible.
-Sellers may also choose the option of getting rid of products showing a decline in popularity to prevent slow-moving inventory issue.
+Sellers may also choose the option of getting rid of products showing a decline in popularity to prevent slow-moving inventory issues.